 You can get 25 pages without an account.
 When you've used that up, you can get another 50 pages for free by joining — it's really quick, just needs your name, email and a password.

 We currently support Visa, MasterCard, and American Express, using Stripe as the payment provider.
-For enterprises, we will invoice you.
+If you'd like an invoice after purchase, please contact us.
+For enterprises and purchases of 75,000 pages or more, we can invoice you.

 If this is not suitable for you, please don't hesitate to contact us.